Guy smiling and playing piano

 • Intense interest in specific subjects, topics or activities

 While autism can present many challenges, it can also come with strengths.
-Every autistic person is different, and as such, they often have unique talents and amazing qualities ranging from intense attention to detail, to a strong sense of justice, to extraordinary creativity and intelligence.
+Every autistic person is different and has unique talents and amazing qualities ranging from attention to detail, to a strong sense of justice, to extraordinary creativity and intelligence.

 Who can be autistic?

-Studies have shown that the most significant contributing factor associated with autism is inherited genetics.
+Studies have shown that the most significant contributing factor associated with autism is genetics.
 Autism occurs more frequently in families where parents are autistic as well.
 Environmental factors have also been studied as potential contributors to autism, including advanced parental age, prenatal exposure to pollution/toxins, maternal health, pregnancy complications, birth complications or very low birth weight.
-Ultimately, there still is no one “cause” of autism that has been definitively identified.

 While autism presents challenges relative to how a person experiences and interacts with the world, it’s important to recognize that with the appropriate supports in place, one can embrace their neurodivergence and live their life in a way that is fulfilling, safe and meaningful to them.

 Autism is not a disease that needs to be cured, and not every autistic person requires professional assistance just because they are autistic.
-They may receive adequate support from their loved ones and communities.
-For those that do wish to receive professional help, care strategies for autistic adults must be affirming, consensual, and supportive.
-Strategies can include:
+For those that do wish to receive professional help, support for autistic adults should be affirming and collaborative.
+Strategies include:

-NeuroSpark offers diagnostic assessment and autism-affirming therapy that respects the individuality of every person
+NeuroSpark Health offers expert diagnostic assessment and autism-affirming therapy that respects the individuality of every person

 Contact our team today for more information or to schedule an initial consultation.